dagainz/Correlator/docs/event-system.md

 - logback:
     - writes events to the python log
 - CSV:
-    - Saves the data in audit events to rows in a CSV file
+    - Saves the data in data events to rows in a CSV file
 - Email:
     - Sends HTML or plaintext email via Mako templates driven from data within the event.
 - SMS: